ceph/ceph/doc/dev/osd_internals/erasure_coding.rst

 *M*
    the number of coding *chunks*, i.e. the number of additional *chunks* computed by the encoding functions.
-If there are 2 coding *chunks*, it means 2 OSDs can be out without loosing data.
+If there are 2 coding *chunks*, it means 2 OSDs can be out without losing data.

 *N*
    the number of data *chunks* plus the number of coding *chunks*,